keldefrawy/keldefrawy.github.io/pubs.md

 2- Karim Eldefrawy, Magda El Zarki , Mohamed Khairy, “Proposal for a cross-layer coordination framework for next generation wireless systems”, in proceedings of the International Conference on Communications and Mobile Computing (IWCMC), 2006. [[PDF]](https://)

-1- Karim Eldefrawy, Mohamed Khairy, Amin Nassar, “Sub-Carrier Allocation using Channel Prediction for OFDMA systems based on IEEE 802.16 Standard”, in proceedings International Conference on Computer Engineering and Systems (ICCES), 2006. [[PDF]](https://)
+1- Karim Eldefrawy, Mohamed Khairy, Amin Nassar, “Sub-Carrier Allocation Using Channel Prediction for OFDMA Systems Based on IEEE 802.16 Standard”, in proceedings International Conference on Computer Engineering and Systems (ICCES), 2006. [[Full text]](https://www.researchgate.net/publication/251829226_SubCarrier_Allocation_using_Channel_Prediction_for_OFDMA_systems_based_on_IEEE_80216_Standard)